 I need a lawyer!

 That is what you may say when you discover you’re in legal trouble such as facing police charges.
+Here is why you need a criminal defence lawyer.

 While many people have represented themselves, and some successfully, most people engage a lawyer when facing criminal charges.